National Income Formula (Table of Contents)

 - National Income = $3,300 billion

-Therefore, the country managed national income of $3,300 billion during the year.
+Thus, the country managed a national income of $3,300 billion during the year.

 Explanation

-The formula for national income can be derived by using the following steps:
+One can derive the formula for national income by using the following steps:

-Step 1: Firstly, figure out the monetary value of the nation’s consumption which is the total value of consumer expenditure in the purchase of goods and services in the nation.
+Step 1: First, figure out the monetary value of the nation’s consumption, which is the total value of consumer expenditure in purchasing goods and services.

-Step 2: Next, figure out the investment made by the government within the country which may include infrastructure, government employee salary, and other capital investments.
+Step 2: Next, figure out the investment made by the government within the country.
+It may include infrastructure, government employee salaries, and other capital investments.

-Step 3: Next, figure out the total investments made within the country which also includes the capital investments.
+Step 3: Then, figure out the total investments made within the country, including the capital investments.

-Step 4: Next, figure out the monetary value of all the goods and services produced within the country and exported to other foreign nations.
+Step 4: Next, determine the monetary value of all the goods and services produced.
+This includes both being produced within the country and exported to other foreign nations.

-Step 5: Next, figure out the monetary value of all the goods and services imported from other foreign countries.
+Step 5: Then, determine the monetary value of all the goods and services imported from other foreign countries.

-Step 6: Next, figure out the value of foreign production by national residents which include all the goods and services produced by the national residents outside the country.
+Step 6: Figure out the value of foreign production by national residents.
+This includes all the goods and services produced by the national residents outside the country.

-Step 7: Next, figure out the value of domestic production by non-national residents which include all the goods and services produced by the foreign nationals within the country.
+Step 7: Next, figure out the value of domestic production by non-national residents, which includes all the goods and services produced by foreign nationals within the country.

 Relevance and Uses of National Income Formula

-It is important to understand the concept of national income because economists use it as an alternative to compare a nation’s performance across different quarters of the year or same quarters of different years.
-However, it should be kept in mind that it includes the effect of inflation and as such comparison across quarters or years warrants adjustments in terms of the rate of inflation so that the national income is compared in the right way.
-For instance, the national income would change, even if the output volume does not change, due to a change in prices from one period to another.
+It is important to understand the concept of national income because economists use it as an alternative to compare a nation’s performance across different quarters of the year or the same quarters of different years.
+However, one must note that it includes the effect of inflation.
+As such, comparison across quarters or years warrants adjustments in terms of the inflation rate so that the national income is compared correctly.
+For instance, the national income would change, even if the output volume does not change, due to changes in price from one period to another.

-The value of GDP and national income would be exactly the same for a closed economy.
-However, no economy is a closed economy in today’s world and all the nations are interconnected to each other in terms of trade and employment.
-As such, imports, exports, employment to foreign nationals and incomes of expatriates constitute a significant part of the national income of any country.
+The value of GDP and national income would be the same for a closed economy.
+However, no economy is closed in today’s world, and all nations are interconnected regarding trade and employment.
+As such, imports, exports, employment to foreign nationals, and incomes of expatriates constitute a significant part of the national income of any country.

 National Income Formula Calculator